 19. Bandana Headband

 Nothing fills us with childhood nostalgia quite like a bandana headband.
 You could add a bandana to every ’90s hairstyle to instantly make it more casual and street-style savvy.
 We still like bandanas today, worn with fun styles like the pineapple hairdo, or a simple top knot.

 20. Tight Twists

 Nothing quite says vintage hair looks from the ’90s quite like tight twists.
 These styles were often worn with spiky half updos with lots of butterfly hair clips.
-Alternatively, for more formal flair, twists were paired up with a chic bun.
+Alternatively, for a more formal flair, twists were paired up with a chic bun.
 This is one of those styles that have seen a major resurgence today.

 22. Crimp Hairstyles

 23. 90s Box Braids

-From jumbo blonde braids, to jumbo braids with accessories, we are seeing many iterations of the look these days.
+From jumbo blonde braids to jumbo braids with accessories, we are seeing many iterations of the look these days.
 No matter what colors you pick, we love how the contrast of hues look with

-In a world full of balayage and ombré looks, the 90s streak look is trying to have its moment…again!
-If you’re aiming to try this look out on your hair, we recommend not going for high contrast looks.
-Opt for highlights that are just a two shades lighter than your natural hair color.
+In a world full of balayage and ombré looks, the ’90s streak look is trying to have its moment… again!
+If you’re aiming to try this look on your hair, we recommend not going too high in contrast.
+Opt for highlights that are just two shades lighter than your natural hair color.
 Keep your color from fading by washing your hair with a color-safe wash and care system like Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Conditioner.